ModSec-AdvLearn: Countering Adversarial SQL Injections with Robust Machine Learning: Background

-\myparagraph{Anomaly Scoring.} Each detection rule is heuristically assigned with a \emph{severity level}, a positive integer value that quantifies how menacing a captured request is \cite{crs_anomaly_scoring}.
-To compute a decision, \modsecurity applies the rules on incoming requests, and it sums all the severity levels of all the matches.
-If such a summation exceeds a threshold, the incoming request is flagged as malicious.
-In \crs there are four severity levels: CRITICAL (5), ERROR (4), WARNING (3) and NOTICE (2).
-For instance, the severity level of the rule in Listing \ref{code:sqli_rule} is CRITICAL (line \#9), which means that its contribution to the anomaly score is equal to 5 (line \#10).
+\myparagraph{Severity Level.} Each CRS rule is heuristically given a \emph{severity level}, i.e., a positive integer that quantifies how severe the corresponding attack could be~\cite{crs_doc}.
+The \gls{WAF} applies the rules on each incoming request, and sums the severity levels of the firing rules.
+If the aggregated score exceeds a predefined threshold, the request is flagged as malicious.
+The \gls{CRS} defines four severity levels: CRITICAL (5), ERROR (4), WARNING (3) and NOTICE (2); e.g., the severity level of the rule in~\autoref{code:sqli_rule} is CRITICAL (line 9), so it contributes to the aggregated score with a value of 5.